ArgyPorgy/MYrAD/docs/vision.md

 # Vision & Roadmap

-MYrAD aims to redefine **data as a digital asset class** — empowering creators, buyers, and researchers to interact freely without intermediaries.
+MYRAD aims to redefine **data as a digital asset class** — empowering creators, buyers, and researchers to interact freely without intermediaries.

 ### 🌍 Vision
 - Democratize access to data monetization